FREE CONSULTATION (314) 361-4242

 What to do if you were hit?

-• Write Everything Down: Put everything you remember about the accident down in writing.
+• Write Everything Down: Write down everything you remember about the accident.
 It is helpful to be very specific about the date and time of the accident and, if possible, a description of the car and the person driving.
-In certain situations, you may not be able to identify all of the specific details but try to remember as much as possible.
+In certain situations, you may not be able to identify the specific details but try to remember as much as possible.

-• Look for Witnesses: If anyone was around at the time of the accident, you should get their name and contact information.
+• Look for Witnesses: If anyone was around during the accident, you should get their name and contact information.
 They may be used as a witness later on.

-• Do Not Chase the Driver: The first thing you may be tempted to do following a hit-and-run accident is to follow the driver.
+• Do Not Chase the Driver: Following a hit-and-run accident, you may be tempted to follow the driver.
 Consider why this would not be a good idea: First, you do not know the other driver’s state of mind and could put yourself and others at risk.
-Also, because you may be driving in an emotional, possibly even aggressive state you could potentially cause another accident due to lack of judgment.
+Also, because you may be driving in an emotional, possibly even aggressive state, you could cause another accident due to your lack of judgment.

-• Call the Police: If you have been involved in a hit-and-run accident, it is important to contact the police and file an accident report using the information that you have recorded.
-Filing a report is important even if you feel that you have very little information to provide law enforcement.
+• Call the Police: If you have been involved in a hit-and-run accident, it is important to contact the police and file an accident report using your recorded information.
+Filing a report is important even if you have little information to provide law enforcement.
 This official document will give you something to rely upon later.

 The Plague of Hit-and-Run Drivers